 Prescriptions will continue to cover the same length of time as usual.

 If you do not currently have your prescriptions collected or delivered, you can arrange this by:

 - Asking someone who can pick up your prescription from the local pharmacy (this is the best option, if possible).

-- Contacting your pharmacy to ask them to help you find a volunteer (who will have been ID checked) or deliver it to you.
+- Contacting your pharmacy to ask them to deliver your prescription to you or to help you find a volunteer (who will have been ID checked) to deliver it.